-5.3.3 Summary of Estimates.
+5.3.3 Summary of Estimates

 The next step in the analysis is to summarize the noise impact estimates for each year in the time-stream.
-Based upon the data in Tables 5.2 and 5.3, the noise impact estimates are summarized as indicated in Table 5.8.
+Based upon the data in tables 5.2 and 5.3, the noise impact estimates are summarized as indicated in table 5.8.
 This summary indicates the relative significance of the population noise exposure calculations for the two alternatives.
-The "no action" alternative data of Table 5.8 represent the baseline conditions for comparing the benefits of implementing the noise control options.
+The no-action alternative data of table 5.8 represent the baseline conditions for comparing the benefits of implementing the noise control options.

-The data in Table 5.8 for the MNCC implementation scenario are grouped into three sets: noise impact related to existing construction; noise impact related to new construction; and the total noise impact combining these two impact estimates.
-The noise impact estimates all increase with time as indicated in Table 5.8.
+The data in table 5.8 for the MNCC implementation scenario are grouped into three sets: 1) noise impact related to existing construction; 2) noise impact related to new construction; and 3) the total noise impact combining these two impact estimates.
+The noise impact estimates all increase with time as indicated in table 5.8.
 However, the increase for each grouping of the population result from different causes.
-The increases in the $\Delta$ LWP values for the no-action alternative result directly from the population increases at all levels of outdoor noise exposure.
-For the population residing in existing construction under the MNCC implementation, the increases in $\Delta$ LWP values result from population increases for people residing in the 55-60 dB outdoor noise exposure interval.
-For the population residing in new construction, the increases in $\Delta$ LWP result directly from population increases.
+The increases in the ALWP values for the no-action alternative result directly from the population increases at all levels of outdoor noise exposure.
+For the population residing in existing construction under the MNCC implementation, the increases in ALWP values result from population increases for people residing in the 55-60 dB outdoor noise exposure interval.
+For the population residing in new construction, the increases in ALWP result directly from population increases.

-Comparing the $\Delta LWP_0$ values in Table 5.8 for the "no action" and the total MNCC alternatives, it is seen that there is a slight decrease in noise impact based on the outdoor noise exposure.
+Comparing the $\Delta LWP_0$ values in table 5.8 for the no-action and the total MNCC alternatives, it is seen that there is a slight decrease in noise impact based on the outdoor noise exposure.
 This is a result of the prohibition of construction in areas exposed to outdoor levels greater than 80 dB as required by the MNCC.
-The small decrease is attributable to the small fraction of the total population estimated to reside in land areas exposed to levels above 80 dB (See Table 5.1).
+The small decrease is attributable to the small fraction of the total population estimated to reside in land areas exposed to levels of highway traffic noise above 80 dB (see table 5.1).

-Comparing the $\Delta LWP_I$ values in Table 5.8 for the "no action" and the MNCC alternatives, it is seen that there is a rather large decrease in noise impact based upon the indoor noise exposure.
+Comparing the $\Delta LWP_I$ values in table 5.8 for the no-action and the total MNCC alternatives, it is seen that there is a rather large decrease in noise impact based upon the indoor noise exposure.
 This decrease is, of course, a result of implementing the MNCC requirements for the outdoor-to-indoor noise isolation.